KINGSDOMAIN/alx-pre_course/README.md

 My first readme
-How to be up to dat in Git
+How to be up to date in Git